-9. Communal amenities The following communal amenities are available for all residents to use.
-Tick each box that applies: Club house/Social Centre Separate amenities Activities or games Arts and crafts Billiards Gym Men's shed/workshop Bowling green Tennis court Swimming pool indoor outdoor heated not heated Spa indoor outdoor outdoor heated outdoor BBQ area outdoors Restaurant Dining room Library Computer station Place for worship Medical consultation room Shop Hair salon Beauty salon Village bus Other [specify details]
+Club house/Social Centre Separate amenities Activities or games Arts and crafts Billiards Gym Men's shed/workshop Bowling green Tennis court Swimming pool indoor outdoor heated not heated Spa indoor outdoor heated heated BBQ area outdoors Restaurant Dining room Library Computer station Place for worship Medical consultation room Shop Hair salon Beauty salon Village bus Other [specify details] 10.
+A 10.
+Communal and personal ided or made (one per line).
+The 11 and 12 do not Annexure D. The not provided, e effect that the es not provide or

-10. Communal and personal services А This section provides information about the communal services provided or made available to all residents in the village.
-At Annexure D is a list of communal services currently provided or made available in the village (one per line).
-The services listed at items 11 and 12 do not have to be included in Annexure D. If communal services are not provided, make a statement to the effect that the administering body does not provide or make available any communal services in the village. В This section provides information about the personal services that are currently provided or made available to residents on an individual basis.
+В This section provides information about the personal services that are currently provided or made available to residents on an individual basis.
 At Annexure E is a list of personal services currently provided or made available in the village and the current fees charged for each service (one per line).
 If personal services are not provided, make a statement to the effect that the administering body does not provide or make available any personal services in the village.
-11. Security A Does the village have security arrangements in place for the communal areas of the village?
-Yes No [If no, move to item 12A] If yes, the security arrangements include: Security alarm Locked gates CCTV Security guard on site Other [specify details]
+11. Security А Does the village have security arrangements in place for the communal areas of the village?
+Yes No [If no, move to item 12A] If yes, the security arrangements include: Security alarm Locked gates CCTV Security guard on site Other [specify details] В Is there any monitoring of the security arrangements listed above?
+Yes No If yes, specify details and frequency of monitoring: